hanpham32/devkit-cli/README.md

 devkit avs template upgrade --version <version>
 ```

-More often than not, you'll want to use tag corresponding to your template's release.
+More often than not, you'll want to use the tag corresponding to your template's release.
 You may also provide a branch name or commit hash to upgrade to.

 _Please consult your template's docs for further information on how the upgrade process works._